aelishRollo/codewars/README.md

 # CodeWars Challenges: <a target="_blank" href="https://www.codewars.com/users/aelishRollo" >Visit Here</a>

 A repository filled with codewars challenges (kata).
-Currently Ranked #1305 on the global leaderboard, Completed over 1000+ challenges and Push 5 solutions every week.
+Currently Ranked in the top 30% on the global leaderboard, I push at least 5 solutions every week.

 ## How It's Made: